suit-wg/suit-report/draft-ietf-suit-report.md

 SUIT_Report_plaintext = bstr .cbor SUIT_Report
 ~~~

-SUIT\_COSE\_Profiles define only AES-CTR encryption due to its suitability for firmware distribution.
-Because AES-CTR is not authenticated, SUIT\_Report\_Protected defines authenticated containers with an encrypted payload.
+SUIT\_COSE\_Profiles, which use AES-CTR encryption, are not integrity protected and authenticated.
+For this purpose, SUIT\_Report\_Protected defines authenticated containers with an encrypted payload.

 #  IANA Considerations {#iana}